303 Grand St, New York, NY 10002

 I've been to this place a few times.
 They are always out of my go-toes, such as sesame balls and tarts.
 It might be one of those places that sells out of the popular items in the morning.

 I've gotten a few different things over the years.
 Nothing stands out.
-I remember getting a dugar donut one time and it was stale.
+I remember getting a sugar donut one time and it was stale.

 There's also a tea store in the back.
 I've gotten that before as well, again nothing amazing.